qchen4/ssd-fairness/README.md

 ## Metrics & Outputs

-After each run the simulator writes `build/results.csv` with per-user summaries:
+After each run the simulator writes `results/results.csv` (or the path provided to `--results`) with per-user summaries:

 ```
 user_id,completed,avg_latency_s,total_bytes